| GENERAL

 first millennium BC, brought Arab tribes

-to the region.
 The varied terrain which

 these tribes inhabited, i.e desert, oasis,